-These are the types of questions that keep astronomers busy, searching the skies for clues that will one day lead to answers.
-As technology continues to progress, scientists hope to create new tools that will expand their ability to study the ends of the universe.
+These are the types of questions that keep astronomers busy.
+They search the skies for clues that will one day lead to answers.
+With modern technology, scientists hope to create new tools to help them find answers.

-When it's completed (hopefully by 2025), the Giant Magellan Telescope will sit atop a 22-story building in the Las Campanas Observatory in Chile.
-Located in the arid Atacama Desert at an elevation of over 8,500 feet, the telescope will see approximately 300 clear nights each year.
+When will the Giant Magellan Telescope be ready?
+Experts say hopefully by 2025.
+Then, it will sit atop a 22-story building in the Las Campanas Observatory in Chile.
+It’s located in the arid Atacama Desert at an elevation of over 8,500 feet.
+The telescope will see around 300 clear nights each year.

-The Giant Magellan Telescope will consist of a total of seven huge mirrors arranged in a configuration that looks like a flower petal.
+The GMT will consist of a total of seven huge mirrors.
+They’ll be arranged in a configuration that looks like a flower petal.
 Each of the mirrors measures 27 feet in diameter and weighs about 17 tons.

-Together, the mirrors will form a single optical surface 80 feet in diameter with a total collecting area of over 4,000 square feet.
-This design will give the Giant Magellan Telescope a resolving power 10 times greater than the Hubble Space Telescope.
+Together, the mirrors will form a single optical surface 80 feet in diameter.
+It will have a total collecting area of over 4,000 square feet.
+This design will give the GMT a resolving power 10 times greater than the Hubble Space Telescope.

-Astronomers believe the Giant Magellan Telescope will allow them to capture light coming from the farthest reaches of the universe.
-They also think it will help them identify the planets that orbit other stars, some of which could support life.
+Astronomers believe the GMT will allow them to capture light coming from the farthest reaches of the universe.
+They also think it will help them identify the planets that orbit other stars.
+Some of these could support life.

-This is obviously no easy task.
-The process starts with placing 20 tons of borosilicate glass chunks by hand into a mold shaped like a honeycomb that will then be rotated for three months in a special furnace that reaches temperatures of over 2,100˚ F.
+This is no easy task.
+It starts with placing 20 tons of borosilicate glass chunks by hand into a mold shaped like a honeycomb.
+This is then rotated for three months in a special furnace.
+It reaches temperatures of over 2,100˚ F.

-Once the basic shape of the mirror has been obtained, it is then put through a painstaking process of shaping and polishing.
-The mirror is only finished when its surface has been perfected to within 20 nanometers — the thickness of a single glass molecule!
+Once the basic shape of the mirror is made, it is then put through the process of shaping and polishing.
+The mirror is only finished when its surface has been perfected to within 20 nanometers.
+That’s the thickness of a single glass molecule!